-This communication is done in the background, asynchronously, every 200 milliseconds.
-Variables defined in the HMI (see "Map Variables to HMI" (→ p.
-161)) to describe the interface are passed to the PAC or PDMM/PCMM this way.
+This communication is done in the background, asynchronously, at the cycle time (20-1000 milliseconds) specified in the Controller Properties (see "Configure the Controller" on page 113).
+Variables defined in the HMI to describe the interface (see "Map Variables to HMI" ( $\rightarrow$ p.
+159)) are passed to the PDMM/PCMM or PAC this way.
 This means there is no data coherency in the data exchange because the variables read by the Modbus do not come from the same PLC cycle.
 As this data has a rather low priority and is interpreted by human feedback, it should never be noticed by the user.